 Calls are now open for the third edition of the Australian Gender Economics Workshop (AGEW), which will take place in Brisbane at the Queensland University of Technology on 5-7 February 2020.

 The aim of AGEW is to foster a community of economic researchers who can collectively contribute to the evidence base needed to guide the pursuit of more gender equitable outcomes in society.
 AGEW will include a program of research presentations and posters and a policy symposium session.
-We are glad to announce Professor Shoshana Grossbard will be one of our two international keynote speakers (the second to be confirmed soon) while Professor Gigi Foster will be our Australia-based keynote speaker.
+We are glad to announce Professor Shoshana Grossbard and Professor Victor Lavy will be our two international keynote speakers while Professor Gigi Foster will be our Australia-based keynote speaker.
 Professor Grossbard will also be teaching a Course on Household Economics, Domestic Violence, and the Law on 3-4 February 2020.

 Submissions of both applied and theoretical work on any topic of gender economics are invited.
 The scope of topics can include (but is not limited to) labour and workplace organisation, behavioural insights, education and human capital, family and care responsibilities, household and interpersonal dynamics, mental and physical health and safety, economic growth, poverty and economic development, measures of inequality, housing, superannuation and retirement, tax and transfer settings, and the evaluation of policy interventions.
 Both applied and theoretical papers are invited.
 Analytical policy papers that meet high standards of methodological rigour will also be considered.
 Note that gender economics does not necessarily entail a focus only on women or only on binary classifications of gender.